NCI-CGR/HPV_low_VAF_SNV_prediction/README.md

   chmod +x Miniconda3-latest-Linux-x86_64.sh
   ./Miniconda3-latest-Linux-x86_64.sh
 ```
->Follow the on-screen instructions to complete installation of miniconda and to initialize conda.
+&ensp;&ensp;Follow the on-screen instructions to complete installation of miniconda and to initialize conda.

 3. Create a conda environment

->> Create a conda environment that will include all the required packages necessary for running the repository code.
+&ensp;&ensp;Create a conda environment that will include all the required packages necessary for running the repository code.
 We will use the <b>hpv_triplicate_env.yaml</b> file for this purpose.

 ```sh
   conda env create -f psp_gnm_env.yaml
 ```